manonja/reactnd-project-myreads-starter/README.md

 # MyReads Project

 MyReads project is a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-The project is built with React and uses an API server and client library provided by Udacity's team.
+The project is built with React and uses an API server and client library provided by React Training.
+MyReads is built on top of the [starter template](https://github.com/udacity/reactnd-project-myreads-starter) for the final assessment project for Udacity's React Fundamentals course.

 ## App Functionalities